Siddhu290/labour_hiring/README.md

 > feedback systems.
 The system aims to enhance productivity by making the
 > process of hiring labour more accessible, efficient, and reliable for
 > homes, offices, institutions, and events.
 >
-> In today's rapidly evolving digital age, ensuring workplace efficiency and
+> In today’s rapidly evolving digital age, ensuring workplace efficiency and
 > labour remains a significant concern for individuals, organizations,
 > and institutions alike.
 The increasing rate of labour shortages has
 > highlighted the need for a reliable and efficient method of sourcing